Gabrysse/CBS-realtimeDA-semSeg/README.md

-# Real-time Domain Adaptation in Semantic Segmentation
+# A class-based styling approach for Real-time Domain Adaptation in Semantic Segmentation